TelemetryDeck/docs/basics/activation.md

 - **Low activation devices**: May have UI issues, performance problems, or usability challenges
 - **Platform differences**: iOS vs. Android vs. other platforms may have different activation patterns

-**How to read your data:** In this example, iOS users represent 60% of activated users while macOS represents 40%.
-Among individual devices, iPhone 15 Pro Max leads at 8.57%, with several models each representing around 5.71% of activations.
-When you see relatively even distribution across device types like this, it suggests the Onboarding experience works consistently well across platforms.
-A strong secondary platform presence (like the 40% macOS here) would indicate successful cross-platform activation.
-If you see similar patterns, focus your testing efforts on the leading device models while maintaining cross-platform activation quality.
+**How to read your data:** In this example, iOS users make up 60% of activated users. macOS users account for the remaining 40%.
+The iPhone 15 Pro Max leads with 8.57% of activations.
+Several other models follow at about 5.71% each.
+This fairly even split suggests onboarding works well across devices.
+A strong secondary platform, like macOS here, points to successful cross-platform activation.
+If your data looks similar, focus testing on the most common devices.
+At the same time, keep activation quality high across all platforms.

 ## Activation by geography & language